Why we're trying to reinvent tech education

 It’s an idea that’s pretty ingrained it our society that assumes misery and discomfort must be more effective than anything fun.
 We glorify people who work 100 hours per week, and assume that hard work and enjoyment are mutually exclusive — we work hard now so that we can have fun later, when we retire.
-We think it’s crazy to see enjoyment and learning as mutually exclusive.
 We’ve built our program from the ground up not by looking at the way things have always been done, but by digging deep into educational psychology, motivation and high performance.
 We tried to forget everything we knew about what a school was and reimagine what a school could be.

 We know that when people are in their ‘flow’ state — when they are inspired, motivated, supported and eager to learn, they can accomplish so much more than they would in a normal day.
 So we set out to create an environment that helped get people into a state of mind that fosters accelerated learning.